 A similar but distinct problem exists when the Pereira ROI and the Van Camp ROE overlap.
 Assume the same \$1,000,000 increase in value during the marriage.
 But now assume that the return on investment in a much longer marriage would be \$650,000 and that the amount of unpaid reasonable compensation is \$500,000.
 Now you have an area of "overlap" of \$150,000.
 That means if the Pereira interest of \$650,000 is assigned to the separatizer there will, under the hypothetical, be unpaid reasonable compensation of \$150,000.
 And if the \$500,000 in unpaid reasonable compensation is apportioned to the community the separatizer will not, under the facts of the hypothetical, receive a reasonable return on the investment.
 Here, it would seem, the best approach will be for the separatizer to show that the \$1,000,000 increase in value during the marriage was not the result of community property efforts.
-The proponent of the source this company would not have earned the reasonable return on investment.
+The proponent of the community property interest should argue that absent the unique efforts, skills and talents of the spouse this company would not have earned the reasonable return on investment.